garaud/jitenshea/README.md

 Jitensha (bicycle) + Shea (share) = Jitenshea

-Analyze bikes sharing station data some cities where there are Open Data.
+Analyze bikes sharing station data in some cities where there are Open Data.

 You have three parts in this project:

 * a data pipeline and data processing with [luigi](http://luigi.readthedocs.io/) to get, transform and store data

-* Some statistics and Machine Learning to analyze the timeseries and predict the bikes availability for each station.
+* Some statistics and Machine Learning to analyze the time series and predict the bikes availability for each station.

 * Web application to get and visualize some data through a REST API